 Ocean Panorama Pool Villa in Six Senses Yao Noi (Photo Credit: Six Senses Yao Noi)

 With a picturesque view of the mangrove landscape and original tropical scenery, Six Senses Yao Noi resort, setting the highest benchmark for island resorts in Asia, is situated on a small island in Phang Nga Bay, Thailand.
 This will provide you with idyllic views from the resort and some great excursions if you like to explore the area by land or by sea.
 In addition, it will give you the most relaxing Thai Spa experience, and Cinema Paradiso will bring many old movies to you.

 Movies on the rocks (Photo Credit: Six Senses Yao Noi)

-The eco-friendly environment marks another highlight of the resort.
-Its villas are open-air, resembling a luxury tree house; it uses all local foods and material avoiding imports and you're welcome to go to the farm to pick up the food material by yourself.
+The eco-friendly environment is another highlight of the resort.
+Its villas are open-air, resembling a luxury tree house; they use all local foods and materials, avoiding imports, and you're welcome to go to the farm to pick up the food material by yourself.

 Bangkok, Thailand: Mandarin Oriental, Bangkok - the "Grande Dame" of Bangkok

 Mandarin Oriental, Bangkok (Photo Credit: Mandarin Oriental, Bangkok)

 Mandarin Oriental, Bangkok, the "Grande Dame" of Bangkok, is known as a witness of the city since it originally opened in 1876.
 Located on the banks of the Chao Phraya River, it sets peacefully away from the hustle and bustle of the city.
 During the past 140 years, many travelers and authors have been deeply inspired by this hotel, and it even sets a two-story Authors' Wing that is well-known to many travelers.

 The Author's Lounge (Photo Credit: Mandarin Oriental, Bangkok)